nikolaaswillaert/ImmoElizaDataAnalysis/README.md

 ## Model Selection

 In the **'model_exploration.ipynb'** notebook I have trained a set of different Linear and non-linear models to see how they would perform with my dataset.
 After the benchmark of these models I select the best one and fine tune the hyperparameters of the model to get the best possible result.
-The model i chose is XGBoostRegression model (with finetuned parameters)
+The model I chose is XGBoostRegression model (with finetuned parameters)

 ## Summary of the evaluation of the XGBoost Regression model